 CCR Title 14, Section 27.15 (a)(2) states that the provisions of the declaration do not apply to salmon, steelhead, striped bass and sturgeon.
 However, they are applicable to all other saltwater finfish – including Pacific bluefin tuna – lobster, rock scallops, and abalone.

 How do multi-day fishing trip regulations work with the new Pacific bluefin tuna bag and possession limit?
 The daily recreational bag limit changed to two (2) fish per angler, per day on July 31, 2015.
 In order to possess more than two Pacific bluefin tuna, an angler must be on board a vessel that has properly filed a declaration with CDFW.

 • If a trip is two days in length, the possession limit is four (4) Pacific bluefin tuna

-See CCR Title 14, Section 27.15 (pg.
-28 of the current Ocean Sport Fishing regulations booklet) for all requirements related to multi-day fishing declarations.
+See CCR Title 14, Section 27.15 for all requirements related to multi-day fishing declarations.
 For more information on the new bluefin tuna limits and new tuna fillet regulations, visit the CDFW tuna page.

 Bonito are not included under tuna regulations.
-For bonito regulations, see CCR Title 14, Section 28.32 (pg 42 of the current Ocean Sport Fishing regulations booklet).
+For bonito regulations, see CCR Title 14, Section 28.32.